Cosmic ray transport in large-amplitude turbulence with small-scale field reversals: Discussion

 \subsection{Dependence on resolution}

 A major theoretical uncertainty of our work concerns the characteristic magnetic-field reversal scale in large-amplitude MHD turbulence in the limit of infinite resolution.
 In particular, by comparing the $K_\parallel$ and $K_\perp$ PDFs in our mean-field simulations at $256^3$, $512^3$ and $1024^3$ we find that the characteristic reversal/bending scales are not converged.
 This is shown in Figure \ref{fig:pdf_resolution}. \cite{alisa_dynamo} predict that $K_\perp$ in a tearing-limited MHD dynamo scales as ${\rm Rm^{0.3}}$, where Rm is the magnetic Reynolds number.
-We show that scaling in Figure \ref{fig:pdf_resolution} and it appears to be roughly consistent with our mean-field simulations (at least at the probed resolutions and using ${\rm Rm} \propto \ {\rm Resolution}$).
-It is uncertain whether this scaling continues at even higher resolution. ${\rm Rm}$ is generally enormous in the ISM, which would imply a very small reversal scale $K_\perp^{-1}$, orders of magnitude smaller than the turbulence injection scale.
+We show that scaling in Figure \ref{fig:pdf_resolution} and it appears to be roughly consistent with our mean-field simulations (at least at the probed resolutions and crudely assuming ${\rm Rm} \propto \ {\rm Resolution}$).\footnote{Our ILES simulations of turbulence with net magnetic flux do not have explicit viscosity or resistivity (only the dynamo simulation uses explicit dissipation).
+We therefore use resolution to estimate the effective Reynolds numbers.
+This is motivated by the result that ILES can be described in terms of effective viscous/resistive terms which scale with resolution: $\chi, \eta \propto \Delta_x^{\alpha_{\chi, \eta}}$ where $\chi$, $\eta$ are the viscosity/resistivity, $\Delta_x$ is the grid spacing and the exponents $\alpha_{\chi, \eta}$ have been found to be slightly larger than 1 (the exact values may be different for viscosity and resistivity, and depend on the details of the numerical scheme used; \citealt{zhou_2014}; \citealt{Grete:2023}).
+Here, for simplicity, we therefore assume that the effective magnetic Reynolds number's dependence on resolution can be crudely approximated by ${\rm Rm} \propto \eta^{-1} \propto 1/\Delta_x \propto {\rm Resolution}$.} It is uncertain whether this scaling continues at even higher resolution. ${\rm Rm}$ is generally enormous in the ISM, which would imply a very small reversal scale $K_\perp^{-1}$, orders of magnitude smaller than the turbulence injection scale.
 However, it is not clear how well-motivated the ${\rm Rm}^{0.3}$ scaling is in the presence of a non-zero net flux.
 More work on the properties of turbulence in this regime is required.

 The characteristic field-line curvature $\langle K_\parallel \rangle $ in Figure~\ref{fig:pdf_resolution} is not converged at our current resolutions.
 This suggests that small-Larmor-radius particles (lower-energy CRs) could be very efficiently scattered by small-scale `resonant curvature' structures.
 It is, however, unclear that the trend of increasing $\langle K_\parallel \rangle$ would continue at even higher resolutions.
 That being said, our simulations also do not fully capture the formation of plasmoids in high $\delta B/B_0$ turbulence, which could provide an additional source of high $\langle K_\parallel \rangle$ CR scattering in simulations at yet higher resolution.